About the Transgender Media Portal

 We have received funding support from the Social Sciences and Humanities Research Council of Canada and the Ontario Ministry of Economic Development, Job Creation, and Trade.
 Additionally, we benefit from in-kind support from Carleton University and the Audiovisual Research Centre at Carleton University.

 Our lab wants to be clear about how it operates.
-We're building a database that collects information about trans+ media creators and their work, focusing on Black, Indigenous, people of color, intersex, and disability+ creators.
+We're building a database that collects information about trans+ media creators and their work, focusing on Black, Indigenous, people of color, intersex, and Deaf and Disabled creators.
 We understand that ideas about gender, race, and ability have been used to oppress people.
 These concepts are always evolving, and we are committed to learning and growing in our understanding of them.
 We share our rules and how we collect and showcase data openly.
 Our approach is flexible and open to change so we can be accountable to the communities we serve.

 As a project with federal and state funding that is based at a university, we are connected to colonial institutions that continue to do harm.
 Despite this, we do our best to follow the leadership of the communities we want the portal to serve.
 We hire trans scholars and artists, report to an all-trans Advisory Board, regularly consult with community members, and publish an annual accountability report.
 You can find this report and more about how we work on our Policies page.